j-info/ctfsite/walkthroughs/2022-02-15 - Mustacchio.md

 ]admin1868e36a6d2b17d4c2745f1659433a54d4bc5f4b
 ```

-You can also use the `sqllitebrowser users.bank` command to open it up in a GUI based reader:
+You can also use the `sqllitebrowser users.bak` command to open it up in a GUI based reader:

 <br>